 There are lots of things you need to learn to become a Developer.
 It is better to design your roadmap:-

 - Backend Developer: I will highly recommend starting with backend development with Apex.
 Where you learn the basics of Apex, Triggers, Batch Apex, and Test classes.

-- Get Expert with Tools: Learn about different development tools which can make your life easy and increase your productivity.
+- Get Expert with Tools: Learn about different development tools that can simplify your life and increase your productivity.
 Learn about GIT and DevOps.
 Learn about how Salesforce deployment works.

 - Sr. Developer: Once you know the basics of Apex and UI development.
 It is time to learn different Design patterns and frameworks.

 - Technical Lead Developer: Make your goal to become a leader in your stream.
-For that, you need to be a good architect and understanding of solutions.
+For that, you need to be a good architect and have an understanding of solutions.

 Your roadmap can be different from the above.
 This is a sample to get started and decide what all topics you need to learn.

 - Trailhead: The only thing you need to get started in Salesforce is to register yourself on “Trailhead” and get started for free!
 Sign up for a new account, and voila!
 You have a bunch of ways to start exploring any topic/role you want to grow in- just search for what you want.

 - Salesforce Community: Also, make sure to associate with your local Salesforce Community group- you can join the group under the “Community” tab on the site.
 There are multiple events and talks hosted by these communities to get you up to speed on the technical and functional topics, any new trending topics, updates, new releases, platforms, etc.